openebs-archive/openebs-docs/docs/alphafeatures.md

       overProvisioning: false
       compression: "off"
 ```
- The following are the details of parameters used for the CSPC pool creation.
+Here, we describe the parameters used in above CSPC pool creation template.

  - CSPC_name :- Name of CSPC cluster
- - Node_name :- Name of node where pool is going to create using the available blockdevice on the node.
+ - Node_name :- Name of node where pool is to be created using the available blockdevices attached to the node.
  - RAID_type :- RAID configuration used for pool creation.
 Supported RAID types are `stripe`, `mirror`, `raidz` and `raidz2`.
 If `spec.pools.raidGroups.type` is specified, then `spec.pools.poolConfig.defaultRaidGroupType` will not consider for the particular raid groups.
  - blockdevice_name :- Identify the available blockdevices which are  `Unclaimed` and `Active`.
 Also verify these identified blockdevices does not conatin any filesystem.

-This is a sample CSPC template YAMl configuration which will provision a cStor pool using CSPC opeartor.
+This is a sample CSPC template YAMl configuration which will provision a cStor pool using CSPC operator.
 The following describe the pool details of one node.
-If there are multiple pool to be created on different nodes, add below configuration for each node.
+If there are multiple pools to be created on different nodes, add below configuration for each node.

 ```
   - nodeSelector: